japh140/B2554_inflammation_RNAseq/README.md

 …to identify dysregulated resolution mechanisms in inflammatory diseases, with a primary focus on osteoarthritis (OA) and potential comparative analysis of cardiovascular disease or sickle cell disease if time permits."

-That’s all you need for now.
-You don’t have to rewrite the entire README — just reflect your updated scope so it matches the direction you're taking.

 ## 🧪 Objectives
 - Download and organise RNA-seq data